kristofer-rivera/predicting-life-expectancy/README.md

 #### 4.INITIAL QUESTIONS:
-The focus of the project is identifying the best product category to expand on.
+The focus of the project is identifying the drivers of life expectancy in a population.
 Below are some of the initial questions this project looks to answer throughout the Data Science Pipeline.

-#### Data-Focused Questions:
+#### Focused Questions:
 1. Is there a linear relationship between income composition of resources and life expectancy?

 2. Is there a linear relationship between schooling and life expectancy?
 Is this a real correlation or is it because schooling is correlated with income composition?
 Which is the more important causal variable for life expectancy?